TessaCode/fish549-testing/README.md

 * Will add more later
 * Now have gitignore
-* I have learned to push things from RStudio usint Git
+* I have learned to push things from RStudio using Git